indimail/indimail-virtualdomains/.github/README-indimail.md

  * Content Filtering and blocking of prohibited attachments via control file bodycheck
  * Ability to reject/bounce mails for unknown/inactive users (CHECKRECIPIENT)
  * ability to have the RECIPIENT check for selective domains using control file chkrcptdomains
- * Antispoofing mode (turned on by environment variable ANTISPOOFING)
+ * Antispoofing mode (turned on by environment variable CHECKSENDER)
  * Masquerading ability.
  * Multiline greetings via control file smtpgreeting
  * Message Submission Agent – MSA (RFC 2476)